Certified Investigating History Professional Development Providers

 Overview

-We are a Massachusetts-based team of DESE-certified educators with deep experience as classroom teachers, school leaders, and facilitators of professional learning.
-We partner with district and school leaders to design implementation roadmaps matched to their contexts and goals, setting them up for long-term success with Investigating History.
-We then deliver custom professional learning experiences including workshops, PLCs, and instructional coaching, and create custom materials including assessments and place-based units.
+Cor Creative Partners is a Massachusetts-based team of DESE-certified educators with deep experience as classroom teachers, school leaders, and facilitators of professional learning, led by Maureen Chapman and James Simons.
+We partner with district and school leaders to design implementation programs matched to their contexts and goals, setting them up for long-term success with Investigating History.
+We then deliver custom professional learning experiences including workshops, PLCs, and instructional coaching, and create custom materials including assessments and locally aligned project-based units.

 Programming